ICA-EGAD/RiC-O/README.md

 This is the public GitHub repository that holds the source files on RiC-O OWL ontology.

-**ICA RiC-O (Records in Contexts-Ontology) is an OWL 2 ontology for describing archival record resources**.
+**ICA RiC-O (Records in Contexts-Ontology) is an OWL 2 ontology for describing archival record resources and their layers of contexts**.
 As the third part of Records in Contexts (RiC) standard, it is a formal representation of Records in Contexts Conceptual Model (RiC-CM).

 The **latest public release of RiC-O, RiC-O 1.1, dated May 2025, is now available.** Version 1.1 follows the release of RiC-O 1.0.2, dated September 2024, the release of RiC-O 1.0.1, dated May 2024, and the release of the first stable and complete version of this ontology, thus a major milestone, **RiC-O 1.0**.